Daily Practice for Staying Human: Same Rhythm, Different System.

 A way of returning.

-A way of staying human in a world that profits off your disconnection.
+A way of staying human in a world that profits off our disconnection.

 Not with the goal.

-And if today all you can do is notice that…
+And if today all we can do is notice that…

 That’s practice, too.